206myles/RGB-Color-Game/README.md

 # RGB-Color-Game
-Guess what shape matches the RGB color!
-Made with html/css and vanilla JS.
+Guess which square shares the matching color in the title!
+Or, use a RGB wheel to find the color.